hhtokpinar/sqfEntity/README.md

 # sqfEntity ORM for Flutter & SQFLite
 SqfEntity is based on SQFlite plugin (https://github.com/tekartik/sqflite) and lets you build and execute SQL commands easily and quickly with the help of fluent methods similar to .Net Entity Framework

 Leave the job to SqfEntitiy for CRUD operations.
-Do easily and faster adding tables, adding columns, defining multiple tables, etc. with the help of DbModel object
+Do easily and faster adding tables, adding columns, defining multiple tables, etc. with the help of SqfEntityDbContext class

 Open downloaded folder named sqfentity-master in VSCode and Click "Get Packages" button in the alert window that "Some packages are missing or out of date, would you like to get them now?"